ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 -------------------

 Don't skip the research.
 Know your stuff.
-Unerstand what you're saying and where you're saying it.
+Understand what you're saying and where you're saying it.
 A website is not the same as an invite.

 Use the inverted pyramid style (Information/content flows top to bottom from most important to least important) Use short phrases
 Use active voice
 Never use "click on" or "click here"

-### Event Writeups
+### Event Write-ups

 ### Email Signature

 Garrett Johnson
 Web Developer
 NorthPointe Church
 northpointe.org
 (559) 276-2300